 Affordable, All-in-one and Easy to Use Pediatric EHR

-According to a task force on Medical Informatics constituted by American Academy of Pediatrics, an essential function of a pediatric EMR system is to facilitate care that is accessible, family-centered, continuous, comprehensive, coordinated, compassionate, and culturally effective—termed the “medical home".
+Pediatricians use our pediatric EMR system to facilitate care that is accessible, family-centered, continuous, comprehensive, coordinated, compassionate, and culturally effective - termed the “medical home".
 EMR systems for Pediatrics have the capacity to improve the quality of care that children receive from their primary care pediatrician as well as from ancillary health care professionals.

 1. Immunization Status, Vaccine Tracking, and Clinical Decision Support

-An EMR used by Pediatricians should efficiently record vaccine data; some even include barcode scanning to automatically populate the immunization record.
-It should also allow easy manual entry of vaccinations given at other facilities.
+Efficiently record vaccine data; some even include barcode scanning to automatically populate the immunization record and allow easy manual entry of vaccinations given at other facilities.

-Once vaccinations have been given, the EMR should make it easy to share immunization records across different formats as necessary to comply with proof of immunization requests for schools and government agencies in the interest of public health, as well any other institutions that require proof of vaccines.
+Once vaccinations have been given, our EHR makes it easy to share immunization records across different formats as necessary to comply with proof of immunization requests for schools and government agencies in the interest of public health, as well any other institutions that require proof of vaccines.
 The ability to easily generate and print immunizations records is a helpful bonus.

-Your Pediatric EMR should also enable you to electronically submit imunization records to any supported state’s immunization registry.
+Our Pediatric EMR also enables you to electronically submit immunization records to any supported state’s immunization registry.
 If your state supports it, a new patient’s immunization chart can be populated instantly.
-If your EMR has inventory management capabilities, it should also record lot numbers and doses as they are administered, automatically updating your private and VFC vaccine inventory, while creating an inventory report.
-It also provides a quick and easy way to find patients if a vaccine recall is issued.

-2. Routine Well Child VisitsWell child visits account for almost half of all pediatric visits and your EMR should simplify the documentation and workflow for these encounters, and provide a longitudinal record that tracks growth and change over time.
-During infancy, pediatrics involves well visits and preventive care as well as treatment of illness.
-In addition to standard well visit templates, EHRs often include templates for school, sports, camp and daycare physicals.
-If this is a major part of your practice, check to make sure you can produce these forms electronic creation and submission of these forms will save valuable pediatrician time by not having to fill out forms manually.
+2. Routine Well Child VisitsWell child visits account for almost half of all pediatric visits and our EMR simplifies the documentation and workflow for these encounters, and provides a longitudinal record that tracks growth and change over time.
+In addition to standard well visit templates, our EHR includes templates for school, sports, camp and daycare physicals.

 3. Pediatric Specific Norms and Flexible Growth Charts

-A major difference between the Pediatric Electronic Heath Record and an adult Health Record is the need to record, display, and compare growth measurement data on a small enough scale to accurately represent changes and fluctuations in a pediatric patient.
-A full-featured pediatric EMR should also be able to perform calculations such as growth velocity and BMI and present the measurements and calculations in a graphic format that can easily be printed and shared with patients.
+Our EHR meets the need to record, display, and compare growth measurement data on a small enough scale to accurately represent changes and fluctuations in a pediatric patient.
+It can also perform calculations such as growth velocity and BMI and present the measurements and calculations in a graphic format that can easily be printed and shared with patients.

-5. Flexible Privacy PermissionsAll 50 states have adolescent privacy laws that permit young adults to get certain care without parental consent or notification.
-Pediatrics Systems should have privacy settings that safeguard protected health information shared only between the adolescent and the provider, while still permitting access to appropriate information by parents, step parents, and guardians.
+5. Flexible Privacy PermissionsRevenueXL's Pediatrics system provides privacy settings that safeguard protected health information shared only between the adolescent and the provider, while still permitting access to appropriate information by parents, step parents, and guardians.

-6. Pediatric Medication ManagementWeight-based dosing complicates prescribing medication for children.
-Your chosen EMR should provide medication decision support including dose calculations and rounding, range checks, and age adjustments or corrections.
+6. Pediatric Medication ManagementOur Pediatric EMR provides medication decision support including weight-based dose calculations and rounding, range checks, and age adjustments or corrections.